Optimizing Active Perception for Learning Simultaneous Viewpoint Selection and Manipulation with Diffusion Policy: Introduction

 Robotic manipulation with fixed viewpoints has been extensively studied and deployed in real-world scenarios.
 Traditionally, viewpoints for manipulation tasks are either static in the workspace or rigidly attached to the manipulation arm, such as with a wrist camera.
 However, this fixed-viewpoint paradigm is limited in scenarios where mounting static cameras is impractical or provides limited perception.
 For instance, in modern robotic surgery, a robotic arm with a mounted camera needs to be controlled alongside other arms with instruments \cite{ettorre_robotic_surgery}.
 In cluttered environments, a single camera may be obstructed by surrounding objects, while multiple cameras increase computational costs due to the additional video streams.

 These challenges highlight the need for simultaneous viewpoint selection and manipulation within a robotic system featuring a dynamic camera.
 Ideally, robots could jointly learn viewpoint selection and manipulation, allowing them to generalize patterns of what, when, and how to move, along with determining when and from where to update their understanding of the environment to complete tasks.
-However, integrating manipulation with viewpoint selection introduces complexity, and there is no consensus on the choice of state-action space for this joint learning process.
-Therefore, in this work, we explore how different state-action spaces impact the performance of visuomotor policies that combine viewpoint selection with manipulation.
-As illustrated in Fig. \ref{fig:ik_comparison}, we conduct a comparative study by evaluating diffusion policies learned from different state-action spaces, including the configuration space of the robotic system, the end-effector space with a dual-arm IK solver \S\ref{sec:dual_arm_ik}, and the reduced end-effector space that we refer to as the look-at space \S\ref{sec:look_at_ik}.
-For the look-at space, we design a look-at IK solver that optimizes the camera rotation based on a viewpoint selection objective.
-This reduces the dimensionality of the state-action space, which enhances the efficiency of diffusion policy training and provide a more effective comparison with the standard end-effector space.
-We also examine variants of the end-effector space and the look-at space using different rotation representations.
+However, integrating manipulation with viewpoint selection introduces significant difficulty for visuomotor policy learning due to the increased complexity and intricate coordination required between the camera and the gripper.